hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 3. The kubeconfig file is generated to include some specific commands to show version, authenticate, and refresh the HPE Ezmeral Runtime Enterprise environment.
 The standard kubectl tool installed from the [official Kubernetes site](https://kubernetes.io/docs/tasks/tools/) does not work with this kubeconfig file.
 You have to download the `HPE kubectl plugin`, available from the same dashboard, and use it together with the kubectl and the kubeconfig file.
 This causes issues due to the fact that some services and tools, such as `Azure DevOps` and `Jenkins`, use the standard kubectl to access and deploy applications to the Kubernetes clusters.

-You need a cleaner solution to have a kubeconfig file that is not tied to a specific user, has the right set of privileges, and works permanently with the standard kubectl tool.
-This blog post walks you through the process of creating a general-purpose kubeconfig file that allows you to access and deploy applications to the Kubernetes cluster in HPE GreenLake for Containers.
+You need a way to have a kubeconfig file that is not tied to a specific user and has the right set of permissions to access the Kubernetes cluster.
+It should work permanently with the standard kubectl tool.
+This blog post walks you through the process of creating such a general-purpose kubeconfig file that allows you to access and deploy applications to the Kubernetes cluster in HPE GreenLake for Containers.
 By using these instructions, you will be able to create a kubeconfig file that can be used by any external scripts specific to your CI/CD pipeline setup and have them work with the Kubernetes cluster.

 ## Prerequisites
 You need to download the kubectl binary, together with the HPE kubectl plugin and the kubeconfig file, from the launched HPE Ezmeral Runtime Enterprise dashboard.
 The downloaded kubectl binary and its plugin need to be set up in your environment.
 To simplify the setup process, you should export the environment variable `KUBECONFIG` and point it to the downloaded kubeconfig file.
 With these setups in place, you can access the Kubernetes cluster in the HPE GreenLake for Containers.